How do I form concrete steps with sidewalls?

 1. Creating the Sidewalls :

 • Attach sidewall forms to the step forms, ensuring they are aligned correctly.
-Use a level to check vertical alignment and adjust as necessary.
+Use a level to check vertical alignment and make adjustments as needed.

 • Secure the sidewall forms with additional stakes or braces to maintain their position during the concrete pour.